 III.
 PPS Projects with Energy Component

-Some 25 projects (listed in the Appendix) have been supported in which energy has been a component of the study The energy component has been handled in a variety of ways and the some of which are described in this section.
-Most actually is the Current of the described in this section.
-Most actually is the list of the described in this section.
+Some 25 projects have been supported in which energy has been a component of the study.
+The energy component has been handled in a variety of ways, some of which are described in this section.